About the Event

 Big Pitch Competition

-Designed to encourage entrepreneurial activity among students by recognizing and rewarding those who present detailed plans on designing and creating new business enterprises, drawing on their own ideas and inventions or those of others, the competition provides a forum for these students to:
+Designed to promote entrepreneurship among students, the competition recognizes and rewards those who develop detailed plans for launching new business ventures, based on their own ideas and inventions or those of others.
+It provides a forum for students to:

 • Present their new venture plans to investors